Are you curious to know which credit cards money expert Clark Howard carries in his wallet in 2022?

 He’s an avid traveler and a high-volume spender who typically earns better rewards from other types of credit cards.

-But in 2020 Clark made a change to his wallet by adding a couple of cash back credit cards to adapt to the shift in his spending patterns resulting from the COVID-19 pandemic.
+But in 2020 Clark made a change to his wallet by adding a couple of cash back credit cards to adapt to the shift in his spending patterns during the COVID-19 pandemic.

 Clark says his wife is the primary user of their Double Cash card, while he uses the next card on our list for his everyday purchases.
 That’s his family’s way of keeping their monthly spending sorted while getting similar rewards.